32 Different Types of Moths in Oregon

 This is because it cannot withstand the cold winters in the northern section of its territory.
 In the drier south, eggs are laid more lazily.

-When a patch of food is completely devoured, newly hatched larvae move beneath the soil surface to fresh patches of food at night.
+When a food patch is completely devoured, newly hatched larvae move beneath the soil surface to fresh food patches at night.

 Farmers inspect their fields for signs of cutworm damage to be aware of in case it is severe and needs management or control.